 Ideally, this is achieved by maintaining digital feedback from the indoor unit in order to continuously change the compressor’s frequency and the indoor linear expansion device, ensuring a perfect indoor space temperature.

 The project started in late September 2015 and was completed by mid-November of that same year.
 The first savings were recorded in November 2015.
 Since November 2015, the project has saved 221,893kWh which is equivalent to 29% of the building’s total consumption.
 Extrapolated to a full year, annual savings of 532,544kWh is expected.
 In monetary terms, the annual electricity bill is expected to be reduced by R862,722 which yields a project payback of 4.1 years.

 During the month of March 2016, the electricity consumption was reduced by 50,048kWh to 97,501kWh.
 This is a reduction of 34% compared to the baseline value of 147,549kWh.

 The total expected annual carbon emission reduction is 220 tonnes.
 In March 2016, carbon emissions were reduced by 50 tonnes

 Below is a short Performance Evaluation Report of the air handling project which was implemented at the Standard Bank Chambers at the Commissioner Street building.

-As the above summary clearly indicates, the Mitsubishi Electric Airconditioning Distributors has shown its worth over the very short period as measured, and will continue to do so.
+As the above summary clearly indicates, Mitsubishi Electric Airconditioning Distributors has shown its worth over a very short period and will continue to do so in the future.